The Hopper

 We encourage submissions from BIPOC, people in the LBGTQ+ community, people with disabilities, immigrants, the incarcerated, women, non-binary people, and people of other marginalized groups.

-If you haven't already, please visit the website of The Hopper, follow us on Twitter and Instagram @hopper_mag, and sign up for our monthly newsletter.
+If you haven't already, please visit the website of The Hopper, follow us on Instagram at @hopper_mag, and sign up for our monthly newsletter.

 Your donation helps us continue putting art and literature out into the world.